-Based on the above representation, roughly speaking, the constraint set $\{t \leq Q_\gamma(R(d)) \}$ implies that $(1-\gamma) \times 100\%$ of the population under the given IDR are controlled to be greater than a certain threshold $t$.
-Thus under the quantile criterion, one can obtain a robust IDR that can improve almost $(1-\gamma) \times 100\%$ of the population in some extent.
+Based on the above representation, roughly speaking, the constraint set $\{t \leq Q_\gamma(R(d)) \}$ implies that $(1-\gamma) \times 100\%$ of the population under the given IDR are controlled to be at least as good as a certain threshold $t$.
+Thus under the quantile criterion, one can obtain a robust IDR that can improve almost $(1-\gamma) \times 100\%$ of the population to some extent.

 There are several potential drawbacks of using quantile in IDR problems.
 First of all, using the quantile criterion treats all the outcomes lower than $Q_\gamma(R(d))$ as the same.
-However, as we pointed out in one of our early examples, the CD4 T cell $\{R_i(d) = 400\}$ below the normal level is considered to be much better than $\{R_i(d) = 50\}$, therefore they should be treated differently in practice.
+However, as we discussed in the aforementioned example, the CD4 T cell $\{R_i(d) = 400\}$ below the normal level is considered to be much better than $\{R_i(d) = 50\}$, therefore they should be treated differently in practice.
 Secondly, $Q_\gamma(R(d))$ is generally not continuous in $\gamma$, which may cause instability.
-For instance, if the outcome distribution is discrete and a small change happens in $\gamma$, the resulting optimal $\tilde{d}$ may change significantly.
-Lastly, from the computational perspective, the quantile makes the optimization Problem \eqref{quantile optim} hard to solve while \cite{nouiehed2017pervasiveness} recently has proved that quantile of random functional can be represented as a difference-of-convex function.
+For instance, if the outcome distribution is discrete and there is a small change in $\gamma$, the resulting optimal $\widetilde{d}$ may change significantly.
+Lastly, from the computational perspective, the quantile makes the optimization Problem \eqref{quantile optim} hard to solve and thus may limit its use in practice.

-In order to address the drawbacks of using quantiles, also known as Value-at-Risk, we propose to use conditional value at risk (CVaR), also known as expected tail loss, which was proposed by \cite{artzner1999coherent} in risk management.
+In order to address the drawbacks of using quantiles, we propose to use the conditional value at risk (CVaR), also known as expected tail loss, which was proposed by \cite{artzner1999coherent} in risk management.
 Consider a continuous random variable $Y$.
-Then the original $\gamma$-CVaR of $Y$ is defined as
+Then the $\gamma$-CVaR of $Y$ may be defined as

 where $F_Y$ is the corresponding probability distribution of $Y$.
-Based on this definition, the $\gamma$-CVaR can be interpreted as a truncated mean lower than the $\gamma$-quantile of $Y$.
-For the general setting, instead of assuming a continuous distribution of $Y$, $\gamma$-CVaR is defined as an optimal value of a concave maximization problem by the celebrated work of \cite{rockafellar2000optimization}, which is defined as follows:
+Based on this definition, the $\gamma$-CVaR can be interpreted as a truncated mean lower than $\gamma$-quantile of $Y$.
+For the general setting, instead of assuming a continuous distribution of $Y$, $\gamma$-CVaR is defined as an optimal value of a concave maximization problem by the celebrated work of \cite{ben1986expected,rockafellar2000optimization}, which is defined as follows: